-Lance, NDSU rally to win 39-28 in their only fall appearance
+Lance, NDSU rally to win in their only fall appearance

 Central Arkansas (2-1) opted out of a potential spring season with the Southland Conference and is playing a 10-game schedule this fall.
 The Bears were conference co-champs with Nicholls State last season.

 Fan attendance at the usually packed 18,700 capacity Fargodome was limited to players’ families.
+The official attendance was 471.

+“It was tough right away,” said linebacker James Kaczor, who led the Bison with 11 tackles.
+“I think we were a little bit flat coming out but we all picked it up after that.”

 More AP college football: https://apnews.com/Collegefootball and https://twitter.com/AP_Top25